t-taormina/t-taormina/README.md

 ### Welcome

+- My name is Tyler.
-- I’m currently an Undergrad studying Computer Science at Portland State University.
+- I work at Apple as a Technical Specialist and am an Undergrad studying Computer Science at Portland State University.
-- 💻 I am working on projects in Python and C++ at the moment.
-When I have free time from school and work, I also like to write things in rust.
-With rust I am specifically working on writing programs for microcontrollers.
-- Python
-- C/C++
-- Rust
+- I am currently working on projects using Python, Swift, and C++.
 - 📫 I can be reached by my email tktaormina@gmail.com or taormina@pdx.edu
 <!--
 **till-t/till-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.